Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 The Ecophysiology team will export, trim, and combine the microclimate data collected by field teams for entry into the RIBBiTR Database.

-Use HOBOware Pro to 'bulk export' files from the ['HOBO Logger Data'](https://drive.google.com/drive/folders/1oFI-eyaX6w-DHK5Gl44ThiE0Vf8JFNVv?usp=share_link) google drive folder.
+Use HOBOware Pro to 'bulk export' files from the ['HOBO Logger Data'](https://drive.google.com/drive/folders/1oFI-eyaX6w-DHK5Gl44ThiE0Vf8JFNVv?usp=share_link) google drive folder to a local directory.
 Settings for export in HOBOware should be as follows: Export file type = .csv; Date format = YMD; Date seperator = Slash(/); Time format = 24-Hour.
 All other default settings can be used.

 ### Trimming HOBO data :scissors:

 Before trimming data, ensure that all files are logged in the same timezone.
 The format of data within the date-time column should also be standardized.
-To check the timezone of files, standardize column names and formats, and trim data, use the ['*TrimHOBOFiles.R*'](https://github.com/Jennycocciardi/RIBBiTR_Ecophysiology/blob/main/TrimHOBOFiles.R) script.
+To check the timezone of files, standardize column names and formats, and to trim data, use the ['*TrimHOBOFiles.R*'](https://github.com/Jennycocciardi/RIBBiTR_Ecophysiology/blob/main/TrimHOBOFiles.R) script.
+This script will create an output folder within the local directory, where it will create a new *'.csv'* for each file with the naming convention: *'SiteID_DeployementLocation_depthORheight_trimmed.csv'* (for example, *'Admin_sun_50cm_trimmed.csv'*).

 The ['*TrimHOBOFiles.R*'](https://github.com/Jennycocciardi/RIBBiTR_Ecophysiology/blob/main/TrimHOBOFiles.R) script requires an additional metadata file that contains logger start and stop times to automate trimming.
 This file should be named '*trimming_info.csv*' and should be placed within the same